wilfz/CLCL/readme_en.txt

 The number of history items remains as set in the optional "History".
 Only clipboard formats set to add in the optional "Filter" are added to the history.

-■ Registered Items
+■ Templates
-Registered items can be used to register commonly used data such as standard phrases.
+Templates can be used to register commonly used data such as standard phrases.
 You can add folders to organize them into hierarchical structures and give names to items.

-To add a registered item, open the viewer, select the history item, and select "Add to Registered Items" from the menu.
+To add a template item, open the viewer, select the history item, and select "Add to Templates" from the menu.
 Select the folder you want to add in the tree, and select "Create New" from the menu to create an item by loading the contents of an empty item or file.

-To add a folder, open the viewer, right-click on the location in the registered items where you want to add it, and select "Create Folder."
+To add a folder, open the viewer, right-click on the location in the templates where you want to add it, and select "Create Folder."

 To rename a folder or item, open the viewer, select the item you want to rename, right-click on it, and select "Rename."
 "Initialize Name" erases the name you set and displays the item's contents as the name.
 If you name an item "-", it will be displayed as a separator in the menu.
 The format and data in the item will be ignored.
 If you add & to the name, the character following it will be used as the shortcut key in the menu.
 If you want to display & itself in the menu, use &&.

-Right-click on a registered item to display the menu and select "Hotkey Settings" to assign a hotkey to the registered item.
-Pressing that key will send the registered item directly to the clipboard without displaying the menu, and will paste it directly if "Paste" is enabled.
+Right-click on a template item to display the menu and select "Hotkey Settings" to assign a hotkey to the template item.
+Pressing that key will send the template item directly to the clipboard without displaying the menu, and will paste it directly if "Paste" is enabled.
 You can check the registered hotkeys in the list display area of the viewer.
-If you select other registered items, they will be displayed in the status bar.
+If you select other template items, they will be displayed in the status bar.

-There is no limit to the number of registered items or the clipboard format.
+There is no limit to the number of template items or the clipboard format.

 ■ Send to Clipboard
-There are several ways to send history or registered items to the clipboard.
+There are several ways to send history or template items to the clipboard.

 ・Click the task tray to bring up a menu.
-If you select a history or registered item from the menu, the data will be sent to the clipboard and automatically pasted into the active window.
+If you select a history or template item from the menu, the data will be sent to the clipboard and automatically pasted into the active window.

 ・Press the hotkey (default is Alt + C) to bring up a menu.
-If you select a history or registered item from the menu, the data will be sent to the clipboard and automatically pasted into the active window.
+If you select a history or template item from the menu, the data will be sent to the clipboard and automatically pasted into the active window.

 ・Select an item in the viewer and bring up a right-click menu.
 If you select "Send to Clipboard", the selected item will be sent to the clipboard.